|

 SWCPC 857 E1

-Photo of an old double T and the Lubbock Hubbers baseball team individual portraits and team bus.
+Photo of an old Double T plus the Lubbock Hubbers baseball team individual

 Duffy, Susan

-Postcard collection, 1843-1917
+Postcard Collection, 1843-1917

 12 postcards

-Consists of picture postcards of historic personalities of the "Old
+Consists of picture postcards of historic personalities of the "Old West"

-West" (1843-1917).
+(1843-1917).

 Dubois, Marit J.